TheDesignPatterns/Dart/README.md

 ## Contributing

 #### You want to contribute to this project?
-That's nice!
+Wow, thanks!
 So please just fork it and send me a pull request.

-#### You like it?
+#### You like it and/or want to clone it?
-Be the first to star it!
+Wow, thanks!
+So please just star it!

 ## References
 - [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns)